 Cyber Security Certifications: The Guide for Future InfoSec Pros

 There are plenty of good reasons to consider a career in cyber security.
 Businesses and organizations depend heavily on information technology (IT) and know it’s critical to keep their data secure—and out of the news.
 Because of this, the prospects for cyber security professionals are likely to remain strong.
-In fact, the Bureau of Labor Statistics (BLS) projects employment of information security analysts to grow 28 percent from 2016 to 2026, and reports a 2018 median annual salary of $98,350.1
+In fact, the Bureau of Labor Statistics (BLS) projects employment of information security analysts to grow 32 percent from 2018 to 2028.1

 That’s music to the ears of any aspiring IT security professional, but figuring out the path to pursuing one of these positions is far from clear-cut.
 While obviously a college education and hands-on IT experience are a good place to start, there’s also a wide array of cyber security certifications you may want to obtain throughout the course of your career.
 Unfortunately, these certification options can be a dizzying mess to make sense of for someone just getting started.

 While there’s likely no universally agreed-upon “perfect mix” of certifications for information security professionals, we’re here to help you make sense of your options.
 In this article, you’ll get a feel for how the industry views these credentials, explore some of the top InfoSec certifications and help you map out your potential IT security certification path from the beginner level on up.

 Things to consider before pursuing cyber security certifications